pacxis/HudsonXiaoYuan_T1A3/README.md

 - ```-s``` to search for specific journal entries
 - ```-r``` to delete all journals and clear ```journal_index.json```

-Any other argument will take the user to the main menu, where they can use the app via an interactive menu navigated using the arrow keys and enter key.
+Leaving the input field empty or inputting any other argument will take the user to the main menu, where they can use the app via an interactive menu navigated using the arrow keys and enter key.

 ## Implementation Plan
 https://trello.com/b/dLxxrRvw/journal-terminal-app